This is a collection of new and old verbs that I have found interesting. There are so

 Demagogue - To use an issue for political advantage or to attack a political

 opponent.
-Ewe Rhinehart speaking on health care as quoted in St. Paul Pioneer Press:
+Ewe Rhinehart speaking on health care as quoted in the St. Paul Pioneer Press:

 "I'm sure the Democrats will demagogue it, and in a way you can't blame them.